 These dogs have a set adoption fee and come spayed/neutered, health tested etc. The advantage adopting one of these dogs is they are housebroken, are already through the puppy stage and their temperament and personalities are well established.
 Our dogs are a part of a family.

-All puppies come with a copy of a current annual clearance for heart and bi-annual eyes (Cardiologist and CERF) of both parent dogs from the time of breeding.
+All puppies come with a copy of a current annual clearance for heart and bi-annual eyes (Cardiologist and CERF) of both parent dogs.
+All of our parent dogs have received age-appropriate MRI’s to scan for SM.
 We will also include copies of the parents Hips, Patellas and DE, CC & EF DNA clearances if applicable.

 Puppies will have received minimally their first vaccination (depending on when they go to their new homes).
 All puppies have been wormed on a schedule which includes pyrantel pamoate at 2, 3, 4, and 3 days of Panacur at 6 & 8 weeks.

 All puppies are veterinarian checked (a photo, micro-chip, health check is done on every puppy) and they are vaccinated around 9 weeks of age.
 You have 48 hours once to take your puppy to a veterinarian of your choice.
 If your veterinarian finds any health issue that was unknown or not disclosed, you may return the puppy for a full refund.

 All puppies are sold on a limited AKC Registration.
 (This means they *cannot* be shown in AKC conformation classes or be bred).
 However, if you are interested in showing they can be shown in Agility, rally other Performance Venues and become Certified Therapy Dogs.
 See PET puppy vs. SHOW potential.